 On April 9, 2020, Justice entered into a loan agreement ("SBA Loan - Justice") with CIBC Bank USA under the recently enacted CARES Act administered by the U.S. Small Business Administration.
 The Partnership received proceeds of \$4,719,000 from the SBA Loan - Justice.
 In accordance with the requirements of the CARES Act, Justice has used proceeds from the loan primarily for payroll costs.
-As of September 30, 2020, Justice had used all proceeds of the SBA Loan - Justice in qualified expenses.
+As of December 31, 2020, Justice had used all proceeds of the SBA Loan - Justice in qualified expenses.
 The SBA Loan - Justice is scheduled to mature on April 9, 2022 and has a 1.00% interest rate.
 On April 27, 2020, InterGroup entered into a loan agreement ("SBA Loan - InterGroup") with CIBC Bank USA under the CARES Act and received loan proceeds in the amount of \$453,000.
-As of September 30, 2020, InterGroup had used all of the \$453,000 loan proceeds in qualified payroll expenses.
+As of December 31, 2020, InterGroup had used all of the \$453,000 loan proceeds in qualified payroll expenses.
 The SBA Loan - InterGroup is scheduled to mature on April 27, 2022 and has a 1.00% interest rate.
 All payments of principal and interests are deferred until July 2021, and the repayment obligations under both loans may be forgiven if the funds are used for payroll and other qualified expenses.
 The SBA Loans are subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
 All unforgiven portion of the principal and accrued interest will be due at maturity.
+As of December 31, 2020, Justice and InterGroup have each submitted its application for full loan forgiveness.

 In order to increase its liquidity position and to take advantage of the favorable interest rate environment, InterGroup refinanced its 151-unit apartment complex in Parsippany, New Jersey on April 30, 2020, generating net proceeds of \$6,814,000.
 In June 2020, InterGroup refinanced one of its California properties and generated net proceeds of \$1,144,000.
+During the three months ended December 31, 2020, InterGroup completed refinancing on two of its California properties and generated net proceeds of \$4,327,000.
+In January 2021, InterGroup refinanced an additional California property and generated net proceeds of \$1,057,000.
 InterGroup is currently evaluating other refinancing opportunities and it could refinance additional multifamily properties should the need arise, or should management consider the interest rate environment favorable.
-InterGroup has an uncollateralized \$8,000,000 revolving line of credit from CIBC Bank USA ("CIBC") and the entire \$8,000,000 is available to be drawn down as of September 30, 2020 should additional liquidity be necessary.
+InterGroup has an uncollateralized \$8,000,000 revolving line of credit from CIBC Bank USA ("CIBC") and the entire \$8,000,000 is available to be drawn down as of December 31, 2020 should additional liquidity be necessary.
 On August 28, 2020, Santa Fe sold its 27-unit apartment complex located in Santa Monica, California for \$15,650,000 and realized a gain on the sale of approximately \$12,043,000.
-Santa Fe included the gain in the calculation of tax provision for the three months ended September 30, 2020.
 Santa Fe will manage its federal and state income tax liability, and anticipates the utilization of its available net operating losses and capital loss carryforwards.
-Santa Fe received net proceeds of \$12,163,000 after selling costs and repayment of InterGroup's RLOC of \$2,985,000 as InterGroup had drawn on its RLOC in July 2018 to pay off the previous Fannie Mae mortgage on the property.
+Santa Fe received net proceeds of \$1,163,000 after selling costs and repayment of InterGroup's RLOC of \$2,985,000 as InterGroup had drawn on its RLOC in July 2018 to pay off the previous Fannie Mae mortgage on the property.
 Furthermore, pursuant to the Contribution Agreement between Santa Fe and InterGroup, Santa Fe paid InterGroup \$662,000 from the sale.
 Santa Fe will not seek a replacement property.